Preschool

 We look forward to the opportunity to work with you and your child in providing a loving, nurturing, Christian environment in which he or she may grow in body, mind, and spirit.
 Our teachers are carefully selected because of their high level of expertise and their love of children.
 We believe that every child is a gift from God and that he or she deserves the best in quality preschool education.
-We strive to work with you, the parents, in providing this for every child who enters our program.
+We strive to meet each child where they are and to love and nurture them from there.

 Our Mission